gluwa/ccnext-testnet-bridge-examples/hello-bridge/README.md

 💰 Formatted Balance: 0.00000000000000005 MNT

 # Conclusion
 Congratulations!
-You've bridged your first funds using the CCNext Decentralized oracle.
-This is only one simple example of the cross chain functionality made possible by the novel CCNext oracle.
+You've bridged your first funds using the Creditcoin Decentralized oracle.
+This is only one simple example of the cross chain functionality made possible by the novel Creditcoin oracle.

 The next tutorial will add an additional piece of the puzzle, self hosted smart contracts!
-In production, the CCNext oracle will almost always be used by teams of DApp builders who will conduct data provisioning on behalf of their end users.
+In production, the Creditcoin oracle will almost always be used by teams of DApp builders who will conduct data provisioning on behalf of their end users.
 Such teams will want to define and deploy their own contracts as shown next in the `custom-contracts-bridging` tutorial.